A Message to NPSIA Applicants Regarding COVID-19

 Our office can also be reached by email at firstname.lastname@example.org.

 Admission into the Ph.D. program will be judged primarily on the applicant’s ability to undertake research successfully and his/her prospects for completion of the program.
-The normal requirement for admission to the doctoral program is a Master’s degree in the social sciences with at least an A- average GPA.
+The normal requirement for admission to the doctoral program is a Master’s degree in the social sciences with a minimum A- (80%-84%) GPA.
 A number of years of work experience is also desirable, though not mandatory.

-The Faculty of Graduate and Postdoctoral Affairs requires applicants whose native tongue is not English to be tested for proficiency in English, with the exception for those who obtained their BA or MA degrees in English speaking institutions.
+The Faculty of Graduate and Postdoctoral Affairs requires applicants whose native tongue is not English to be tested for proficiency in English, with the exception for those who obtained their Bachelor’s or Master’s degree within the past three years in a country in which the primary language is English, and where the language of instruction in the relevant educational institution was English.
 NPSIA applicants must submit a CAEL Assessment™ score of a minimum of 70 or a TOEFL score of 250 computer-based or 100 iBT (minimum score of 25 in each of reading, writing, speaking and listening), or an IELTS score of 8.0, with a minimum of 7.5 in any subcategory.